emanuelen5/ESP8266-SL-API/readme.md

-# XML Parser for SL app
+# XML Parser for SL APP
 ## General description
 The purpose of this application is to get current data from the Trafiklab API and present the information on a display.
 The application will in the end run on a microcontroller in the ESP8266 class which has a TCP/IP stack and WiFi capabilities.